r0bertgabriel/r0bertgabriel/README.md

 ## About Me
-🧑‍💻  I currently work with backend development and automation at [Novo lar](https://github.com/novolar).
+🧑‍💻  I currently work with web, desktop and cloud application development; automation, backend and artificial intelligence management.
 I love studying about Data Science and Analysis.
-I am affiliated with the Faculty of Computing (FACOMP) at UFPA, where I do research focusing on millimeter waves.
+I am also affiliated with the Faculty of Computer Science (FACOMP) at UFPA, where I do research focusing on millimeter waves.
 I am also an occasional information security enthusiast.

 💬  I have experience with: